aymanshar/idiomx-dataset/README.md

 This repository contains the **official IdiomX dataset pipeline and final release used in the associated research paper**.

+But to understand IdiomX, let’s start with a simple idea:

+People often use expressions like
+“break the ice” or “spill the beans”

+These sentences don’t mean what the words say.
+They carry hidden meanings, and we call them **idioms**.

+Humans understand this naturally.
+Computers and AI systems often do not.

+For example, a system might interpret:
+“spill the beans” as something related to food
+while in reality it means **revealing a secret**

+---

+### Why IdiomX?

+Modern AI systems are very good at processing words,
+but they still struggle with **context and hidden meaning**.

+This creates real problems in:
+- translation systems
+- chatbots and assistants
+- language understanding tasks

+**IdiomX is designed to address this gap.**

+It provides a large-scale, high-quality dataset that helps machines:
+- understand idiomatic expressions
+- distinguish between literal and figurative meaning
+- learn from real contextual examples
+- connect meaning across languages (English ↔ Arabic)

+---

+### What is IdiomX?

 **IdiomX** is a large-scale, high-quality bilingual dataset designed for **idiomatic expression understanding**, including detection, interpretation, and cross-lingual analysis.

 The dataset contains **174,956 contextualized examples** covering **12,823 English idioms**, enriched with semantic annotations and **English–Arabic translations**.